kyoheiu/nmark/README.md

 </blockquote>
 ```

-Though I BELIEVE this markdown parser is ENOUGH for normal usage, I'm working on improving the perf and
+Though I believe `nmark` is enough for normal usage, I'm working on improving the accuracy and performance.
+And issues, pull requests always welcome.